flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-E3631A/Keysight-E3631A.md

 </TabItem>
 <TabItem value="InstrumentKit" label="InstrumentKit">

-To connect to a Keysight E3631A Power Supply using Instrumentkit, you can use the following Python script:
+To connect to a Keysight (Agilent) E3631A Power Supply using Instrumentkit, you can use the following Python script:

 ```python
 import instrumentkit as ik